Velorution Reviews the Intelligent Drive System

 The new Gen II ARCC system is now complete with a handlebar-mounted Bluetooth controller, which allows the rider to switch between power levels and modes on the fly, for a smoother, more enjoyable user experience.
 The unit sits snugly in a lipped cradle with a magnetic grip, that means it is easy to take out but hard to accidentally knock loose.

-Using Bosch batteries as a power source, which are readily available from hardware stores and relatively cheap, the pod can achieve a range of up to 75km, depending on the battery selected.
+Using Bosch batteries as a power source, which are readily available from hardware stores and relatively cheap, the pod can achieve a range of up to 52km, depending on the battery selected (the 4 Ah battery has a rough range of 35km).
 They can also be quickly attached and detached from the pod when transporting the bike and are fast charging (tested on the 4 Ah Bosch battery).

 With the ARCC Abington and ARCC Rosemont, you can also mount an extra battery to the downtube to extend the range, something Ebiketips did recently when they gave the system a once over.
 The Bosch batteries are also very hardy and have been rated to work after a 3m drop onto concrete and pleasingly they also come with their own two-year guarantee.

 So how does the system ride?
 Well, for starters the system features a state-of-the-art torque sensor that determines how much force the rider is applying to the pedal and delivers power to the motor accordingly.
 This system, as opposed to one that uses a rider's cadence to ration the motor power, helps you feel like you're riding a conventional bike.
 This gives the impression of riding on a flat, even when tackling steep hills.
 Assistance can be turned off by dialling the power levels down to zero, allowing the bike to be ridden as normal, and power levels can also be switched between using the free Intelligent Drive app (only available on iOS).